ASHLYN VICTORIA PHOTOGRAPHY

 If you're choosing to go traditional, you'll need two different sets of photo times: images taken before the ceremony and images taken after the ceremony.

-You'll need to plan for about one hour of pre-ceremony bridal photos (bridesmaids and bride's family) and about one hour of pre-ceremony groom photos (groomsmen and groom's family) at separate times.
-You'll also need 15 minutes of combined bridal party portraits, 15 minutes of combined family portraits and at least 30 -45 minutes of couple's portraits after the ceremony if you're not doing any portraits together until after the ceremony.
+You'll need to plan for about one hour of pre-ceremony bridal photos (bridesmaids and bride's portraits) and about one hour of pre-ceremony groom photos (groomsmen and groom's portraits) at separate times.
+You'll also need 15 minutes of combined bridal party portraits, 30 minutes of combined family portraits and at least 30 - 45 minutes of couple's portraits after the ceremony if you're not doing any portraits together until after the ceremony.

-If you're doing a first look, photos can be done all at one time, taking an average total of 2 hours pre-ceremony (although I also LOVE grabbing just the two of you for a few additional bride and groom photos at sunset!)
+If you're doing a first look, bridal photos can be done all at one time, taking an average total of 1 - 1.5 hours pre-ceremony (although I also LOVE grabbing just the two of you for a few additional bride and groom photos at sunset!)
+We will still do family formal photos after the ceremony, set aside at least 30 minutes (maybe more depending on your family formal list).

 If you choose a traditional aisle reveal, all I ask is that you keep your ceremony time in mind when planning your wedding.